We Can End Mass Incarceration

 Based on the body of research literature, the continuous swelling of the criminal justice system derived from re-arrests of the reentry population, as opposed to first time offenders.
 This occurrence is primarily due to technical violations related to unemployment, unsuitable housing, probation/parole fees, substance use relapse, and re-offense.
 The Department of Justice reports, “more than 73% of individuals who reenter society from correctional facilities daily, and the 72% return within 1-3 years.”
 Our research findings show, despite the use of reentry or rehabilitation programs after release, recidivism rates continue to remain high, particularly for people of color.

-To achieve our mission of reducing recidivism and ending mass incarceration, RISE employs 4 strategies, which are: Existential and Humanistic Research Psychology, Innovations in Program Development, Policy Advocacy for Social and Criminal Justice Reform, and RISE-Reentry Services Program.
+To achieve our mission of reducing recidivism and ending mass incarceration, RISE employs 4 strategies, which are: Existential and Humanistic Research Psychology, Innovations in Program Development, Policy Advocacy for Social and Criminal Justice Reform, and and Reentry Orientation and Opportunity Transitional Support (ROOTS) Program.

 Research Institute for Social Equity approach is geared toward empowering practitioners who provide services to Incarcerated and Returning Citizens (IRC) and empower IRCs to reduce recidivism through innovative alternative programming.